 A curio cabinet is typically a tall piece of furniture.
 Take measurements.
-Make sure that it will fit, both vertically and horizontally, into the space you reserved for the curio cabinet.
-If you are purchasing the cabinet for a low ceiling room, consider choosing one that is smaller in scale.
+Make sure that it will fit, both vertically and horizontally, into your space.

 You will most likely be purchasing the curio cabinet for a room that has already been furnished.
 To ensure that your new cabinet will blend with your existing décor, choose one that either matches or complements the style of furnishings currently in the room.

 Decide what features you would like your curio cabinet to have.
 Will you be displaying a mix of tall and short items?
 Choose a curio with adjustable shelves.
 If you want to shed some light on your collection, select a cabinet with interior lighting.
 When purchasing a curio cabinet with interior lighting, make sure that it will be near a power source.

 Curio cabinets come in all shapes and sizes.
 The size of the cabinet will largely depend on the size of your collection.
 A wall curio cabinet may be the perfect accent piece in a dining room to display a collection of salt and pepper shakers.
 If you've always wanted a curio cabinet but didn't think you had the room for one, a corner curio may be the ideal space-saving solution.